Water and Wetlands

 Seafood Road flooded at high tide

-In addition to the destruction of the integrity of the historical district, the proposed subdivisions could create serious environmental impacts, worsening flooding and stormwater runoff into the Sound.
+In addition to the destruction of the integrity of the historical district, these subdivisions have serious environmental impacts, worsening flooding and stormwater runoff into the Sound.
 Seafood Road, the only access road for the largest of the proposed subdivisions, is already regularly inundated and unpassable at high tide and is in a particularly bad state of repair.
-In addition to the public safety and water quality issues stemming from such a development, the subdivision as proposed is not a reasonable attempt to cope with sea level rise and/or to promote the resilience of our coastal communities.
+In addition to the public safety and water quality issues stemming from such a development, allowing these subdivisions to be built is the opposite of any reasonable attempt to cope with sea level rise and/or to promote the resilience of our coastal communities.

-After advocating for the denial of the certificates of historic appropriateness for all three projects since the Spring, we challenged the final plat approval for the Seafood Road subdivision in April on two grounds:
+After advocating for the denial of the certificates of historic appropriateness for all three projects since the beginning of 2023, we challenged the final plat approval for the Seafood Road subdivision in April of that year on two grounds:

 1. the preliminary plat was approved well over 2 years ago and had therefore lapsed, and;